freysie/filter-ui/README.md

 ### Filter Field with Accessory Toggles

-Toggles can be added to the end of the filter field by using `FilterFieldToggle`.
+Toggles can be added to the trailing edge of the filter field by using `FilterFieldToggle`.

 ```swift
 FilterField(text: $filterText, isFiltering: locationRequired) {